 Caput succedaneum is an indistinct swelling of a newborn baby's scalp, caused by pressure on the head.
 It is one of the most common birth injuries.
 Unlike a cephalohematoma, caput succedaneum (sometimes just called caput) is a bruise directly under the scalp, rather than over the skull.
 It may be reddened or discolored, may be located anywhere on the scalp, and feels soft and spongy, not hard.
-It should disappear during the first few days of the baby's life, but complications may result from the loss of blood.
+It should disappear during the first few days of the baby's life, but complications may result from a loss of blood.

 - Abnormally low amniotic fluid (oligohydramnios)